Skip to main content

 Meander through the markets

-Experience Darwin’s lively market scene at Mindil Beach Sunset Market during the dry season (April – September) and the suburban weekend markets held in Parap, Nightcliff and Rapid Creek year-round.
-Enjoy the music and entertainment on offer.
+Experience Darwin’s lively market scene at Mindil Beach Sunset Market from May to October, and the suburban weekend markets held in Parap, Nightcliff and Rapid Creek year-round.
+Enjoy the food, music and entertainment on offer.

 Free wi-fi